 If you go out in public when you're sick, avoid making physical contact with others.
 It's a courtesy that's unfortunately not too common.

-The Remedy Rx: If you run into a friend, tell them what's going on and that you really should skip the handshake or hug.
+The Rx: If you run into a friend, tell them what's going on and that you really should skip the handshake or hug.
 They'll appreciate your thoughtfulness.

 You Are Letting Your Menu Touch Your Plate